-Revenue may take criminal proceedings against you if you deliberately and defiantly refuse to comply with tax laws by failing to pay tax or file returns (s 1078).
+Revenue may take criminal proceedings against a taxpayer who deliberately and defiantly refuses to comply with tax laws by failing to pay tax or file returns (s 1078).

 (a) issuing a certificate to the appropriate sheriff or county registrar (s 962),

 (b) suing for the tax as a civil debt in the District Court or Circuit (s 963) or High Court (s 966),

 (c) taking bankruptcy proceedings against you (s 999),

 (d) issuing an attachment notice to one of your debtors (s 1002),